The spectral property of hypergraph coverings: Introduction

-By the Perron-Frobenius Theorem of nonnegative tensors \cite{CPZ1,FGH,YY1,YY2,YY3}, for an irreducible or weakly irreducible nonnegative tensor $\A$ of order $m$, the spectral radius $\rho(\A)$ is an eigenvalue of $\A$ associated with a unique positive eigenvector up to a scalar, called the \emph{Perron vector} of $\A$.
+Let $\A$ be a weakly irreducible nonnegative tensor of order $m$.
+By the Perron-Frobenius theorem of nonnegative tensors \cite{CPZ1,FGH,YY1,YY2,YY3}, the spectral radius $\rho(\A)$ is an eigenvalue of $\A$ associated with a unique positive eigenvector up to a scalar, called the \emph{Perron vector} of $\A$.
 If $m \ge 3$, including the Perron vector, $\A$ can have more than one eigenvector associated with $\rho(\A)$, which is different from the case of nonnegative irreducible matrices (of order $m=2$).
-Fan et al. \cite{FBH} introduced the stabilizing index of a general tensor, and showed that the number of eigenvector associated with $\rho(\A)$ is exactly the stabilizing index of $\A$.

-If the above tensor $\A$ has $k$ eigenvalues of $\A$ with modulus equal to $\rho(\A)$, then those $k$ eigenvalues are equally distributed on a circle centered at the origin.
-The number $k$ is called the \emph{cyclic index} of $\A$ \cite{CPZ2}.
+Fan et al. \cite{FBH} introduced the stabilizing index of a general tensor, and showed that the number of eigenvector of $\A$ associated with $\rho(\A)$ is exactly the stabilizing index of $\A$.
+Recently Fan et al. \cite{FHBproc} proved that there are finitely many eigenvectors of $\A$ associated with the spectral radius up to a scalar.
+If the tensor $\A$ has $k$ eigenvalues with modulus equal to $\rho(\A)$, then those $k$ eigenvalues are equally distributed on a circle centered at the origin.
+The number $k$ is called the cyclic index of $\A$ \cite{CPZ2}.
 For the matrix case, the cyclic index is also called the index of imprimitivity or the index of cyclicity.
-Fan et al. \cite{FHB} used the generalized traces to give an explicit formula for the cyclic index.
+Fan et al. \cite{FHB} used the generalized traces of a tensor to give an explicit formula for the cyclic index.

-The stabilizing index and the cyclic index of a connected $m$-uniform hypergraph $G$, denoted by $s(G)$ and $c(G)$ respectively, are referring to its adjacency tensor.
-In this paper, for a connected uniform hypergraph $G$ and its connected covering $\bar{G}$, we show that $s(G) \mid s(\bar{G})$ and $c(G) \mid c(\bar{G})$.
-In the situation that $\bar{G}$ is a $2$-fold covering of $G$, if $m$ is even, we prove that regardless of multiplicities, the spectrum of $\A(\bar{G})$ contains the spectrum of $\A(G)$ and the spectrum of a signed hypergraph constructed from $G$ and the covering projection; if $m$ is odd, we give an explicit formula for $s(\bar{G})$.
+The stabilizing index and the cyclic index of a connected hypergraph $G$, denoted by $s(G)$ and $c(G)$ respectively, are referring to its adjacency tensor.
+In this paper, for a connected $m$-uniform hypergraph $G$ and its connected covering $\bar{G}$, we show that $s(G) \mid s(\bar{G})$ and $c(G) \mid c(\bar{G})$.
+In the situation that $\bar{G}$ is a $2$-fold covering of $G$, if $m$ is even, we prove that regardless of multiplicities, the spectrum of $\A(\bar{G})$ contains the spectrum of $\A(G)$ and the spectrum of a signed hypergraph with $G$ as underlying hypergraph; if $m$ is odd, we give an explicit formula for $s(\bar{G})$.
+We also find some differences on the spectral property between hypergraph coverings and graph coverings.